-If Manual On is selected, you may be prompted to enter how long the relay can stay in Manual On before returning to Auto (the maximum on time is 30 minutes).
+If Manual On is selected, you will be prompted to enter how long the relay can stay in Manual On before returning to Auto (the maximum on time is 30 minutes).

-- To test a relay or to prime a pump (on the local relay screen), lock the screen while in the main local relays menu, then press the relay's numeric key (i.e., for relay 3, press the 3 key).
+- To test a relay or to prime a pump (on the local relay screen), lock the screen while in the main Relay Mode menu, then press the relay's numeric key (i.e., for relay 3, press the 3 key).
 This will turn the relay on for as long as you are pressing that key.
-If the relay is already on, this will have no effect. - The Relay Expansion modules have a button to test the relays.
+If the relay is already on, this will have no affect. - 1

+The Relay Expansion modules have a button to test the relays.

-If you have the controller set up to control a VFD or if any 4-20mA recorder outs have been assigned, ade www.becs.com pressing the Relay Mode Key again will display the 4-20mA Control Outputs.
+If you have the controller set up to control a VFD, pressing the Relay Mode Key again will display the 4-20mA Control Outputs.